Title

 Presidential Decree No. 704, also known as the Fisheries Decree of 1975, establishes regulations and requirements for the fishing and fishery industry in the Philippines, aiming to increase fish production, protect fishery resources, and promote exportation, while granting jurisdiction to the Bureau of Fisheries and Aquatic Resources and establishing a Fishery Industry Development Council.

-The primary policy objective is to accelerate and promote the integrated development of the fishery industry and to keep the fishery resources of the country in optimum productive condition through proper conservation and protection, while promoting economic utilization and exportation of fishery products.
+To accelerate and promote the integrated development of the fishery industry and to keep fishery resources in optimum productive condition through proper conservation and protection.

-Commercial fishing refers to fishing for commercial purposes in waters more than seven fathoms deep using fishing boats of more than three gross tons.
+Fishing for commercial purposes in waters more than seven fathoms deep with fishing boats more than three gross tons.

-Members of the Philippine Coast Guard, Philippine Constabulary, local police forces, government law enforcement agencies, and other competent government employees designated by the Secretary of Natural Resources.
+Members of the Philippine Coast Guard, Philippine Constabulary, local police force, government law enforcement agencies, and other competent government employees designated in writing by the Secretary are deputies for enforcement.

 Analyze Cases Smarter, Faster